 near the ferry building

 Reliable Thai food in an environment that’s ideal for groups.
-You’ll feel like you could maybe be in a hotel lobby - but there’s a good chance you’re here with work people, so it seems appropriate.
-Have some pad see ew, duck curry, and solid cocktails.
+You’ll feel like you could maybe be in a hotel lobby, but there’s a good chance you’re here with work people, so it seems appropriate.
+Have some pad see ew, duck curry, and a few cocktails.

 Usually when you want to eat near the Ferry Building, you also want to take full advantage of the fact that you’re near the ocean.
-We live on the coast, people, and it’s mandated that we eat 3-9 servings of seafood per day.
 La Mar does excellent ceviche right on the water, so it has just about everything you’re looking for.
 There are tons of bar seats, plus high ceilings that make the place feel open and spacious, and on a nice night, the outdoor patio on the water is basically perfect.